© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bedd Arthur is a scheduled monument protected by Cadw under reference PE464.
 View the official record →

-Bedd Arthur is an enclosed monument located in Pembrokeshire, Wales, recorded in the Cadw Schedule of Ancient Monuments under reference PE464.
+Bedd Arthur is an enclosure of uncertain date located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE464.

 Bedd Arthur dates from the unknown period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bedd Arthur is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE464.